AlexIsOpAf/AlexIsOpAf/README.md

 Games are the thread through everything.
 I'm a top 200 FIFA player and a certified
 sweat: if there's a ladder, I'm climbing it.
-I built [dofusplanner.io](https://github.com/AlexIsOpAf/dofusplanner.io) so Dofus players could theorycraft builds before grinding for them, and now I'm building the esports platform I always wanted as a player.
+I built [dofusplanner.io](https://github.com/AlexIsOpAf/dofusplanner.io) so Dofus players could theorycraft builds before grinding for them; the team behind [dofuslab.io](https://dofuslab.io) invited me to contribute while they were building theirs, but I had too much in flight to take them up on it (maybe I will soon?).
+Now I'm building the esports platform I always wanted as a player.
 Recently I've been pulled into ARPGs, Diablo 4 (introduced by my awesome manager) and Path of Exile 2.
 One more game is a rounding error.

 ---